MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ## 1.6 Overview of Document

 This document is broken out into multiple sections and each section covers different topics related to the overall design and specification of this application.
-Section 1.0 of this document covers the introduction and highlevel outline for the document.
+Section 1.0 of this document covers the introduction and high-level outline for the document.
 Section 2.0 provides an overview of the application that will be implemented where as section 3.0 begins the deeper technical specifications and functionality of the application.
 Section 4.0 of the document will cover the validation of the functional requirements.

-The main section of the SRS portion of the document will be seciton 3.2.
+The main section of the SRS portion of the document will be section 3.2.
 This section does a deeper dive into each feature and use case specification that makes up the application as a whole.
 To help reduce confusion on how this works we have provided below a template or example of what each feature and use case may look like.
 This template provides quick and easy bullet style details about each feature and use case that creates that particular feature.

 Each feature will contain a feature name / title followed by a description of the feature.
 This will then be followed by a use case or user story which defines a key functional aspect of the specified feature.
-See below on how the table breaks apart the indivudal feature in the specified use case.
+See below on how the table breaks apart the individual feature in the specified use case.

 In the table below the definition is on the right of the words on the left.